HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_configure_jitsi.md

-# Deploying multiple videobridges in different locations {#t_configure_jitsi .task}
+# Deploying multiple videobridges in different geographic locations {#t_configure_jitsi .task}

-Deploying multiple Kubernetes clusters each with a separate Sametime deployment allows for distribution of videobridges at different location.
-This type of deployment improves video streaming by reducing latency and improves bandwidth when users are geographically far from a single videobridge.The Octo Protocol is required when to route video streams between videobridge servers.
+Deploying multiple Kubernetes clusters each with a separate Sametime deployment allows for the distribution of videobridges to different locations.
+This type of deployment improves video streaming by reducing latency and improves bandwidth when users are geographically far from a single videobridge.
+The Octo Protocol is required to route video streams between videobridge servers.

-multi-video bridges is lower latency and likely higher bandwidth between those users and that bridge.
-This section covers the steps on how to enable multiple video bridges.
-Below is a list of several secrets defined in the sametime-global-secrets resource.
-There are others not mentioned here as well.
-Refer to [Managing secrets in Kubernetes](managing_secrets_kubernetes.md) for the basic guidelines regarding post-installation configuration. you are deploying multiple kubernetes clusters each with a separate sametime deployment.
-It also describes the necessary steps to enable octo so that those two deployments can work together.
-The only reason you would do that is for geographic distribution of video bridges.
-The thought being: if you install a video bridge "closer" to the users it serves then they will have a better experience because there is lower latency and likely higher bandwidth between those users and that bridge.

 Obtain the geolocation license key from [Geolocation DB](https://geolocation-db.com/).
 The location service determines the region matching and is needed for the primary installation.